Online youth radicalization: Reception and influence on youth

 Bouzar, Caupenne and Sulayman (2014) present the results of interviews with 160 French families with radicalized (though not violent) children aged mainly between 15 and 21.
 The vast majority of the youth interviewed claimed to have been radicalized through the Internet.
 This held true regardless of their family characteristics and dynamics.
 The vast majority of the families (80%) did not follow any specific religious beliefs or practices and only 16% belonged to the working class.

+In a clinical study of 20 French adolescents referred for radical conduct between 2015 and 2021, all had accessed extremist material online and 15 had been in contact with members of a terrorist organization over the internet, while only 6 had met such contacts in person.

 Wojcieszak analysed cross-sectional and textual data obtained from respondents in neo-Nazi online discussion forums.
 The author found that "extremism increases with increased online participation, probably as a result of the informational and normative influences within the online groups".
 In addition, exposure to different parties/views offline that are dissimilar to the extremist group's values has in some instances reinforced radical beliefs online.

 Many authors hypothesize potential causation by associating online radicalization with external factors such as: search for identity and meaning, the growing inequalities in European and other societies, unemployment and fewer opportunities for development especially for minority youth, exclusion, discrimination and inequality that are massively used in extremist discourses.
+Studies of adolescents in Serbia and Sweden have linked such conditions to loneliness arising from family dysfunction and a harsh school environment, and to political distrust, powerlessness and dissatisfaction; the associations were stronger among boys.